Holly Johnson: Relax (2023–present)

 In May 2023, Johnson and the other members of Frankie Goes to Hollywood reunited for a one-off performance at the opening night of Eurovision, in their hometown of Liverpool.
 They performed a single song, "Welcome to the Pleasuredome", from their inaugural album.

 In May 2023 Working Title Films announced production of Relax, a musical biographical film about Frankie Goes to Hollywood, based upon Holly Johnson's autobiography A Bone in My Flute (1994), and starring Callum Scott Howells as Johnson.
 The film is to be written and directed by Bernard Rose, who directed the original music videos for the band's songs "Relax" (1983) and "Welcome to the Pleasuredome" (1985).

-From September 2024 to July 2025 the Museum of Liverpool is hosting an exhibition called The Holly Johnson Story.
-It focusses on Johnson and HIV/AIDs in the city of Liverpool.
-It has been coproduced by produced by Homotopia, DuoVision Arts and National Museums Liverpool, in collaboration with Holly Johnson.
+From September 2024 to July 2025 the Museum of Liverpool hosted an exhibition called The Holly Johnson Story.
+It focused on Johnson and HIV/AIDs in the city of Liverpool.
+It was coproduced by Homotopia, DuoVision Arts and National Museums Liverpool, in collaboration with Holly Johnson.